 - NASAA’s Policy for Employees of Eligible Organizations Who Wish to Take NASAA-Owned Examinations (Posted Sept.
 1, 2011)

-New Exam Passing Scores Effective January 1, 2010
+New Exam Enrollment Fees Effective January 1, 2016

 Series 63 Exam

-Effective January 1, 2010, candidates must correctly answer at least 43 of the 60 questions in order to pass.
+Effective January 1, 2016, the enrollment fee for the Series 63 will increase to $125.
 For more information on the Series 63 exam, click here.

 Series 65 Exam

-Effective January 1, 2010, candidates must correctly answer at least 94 of the 130 questions in order to pass.
+Effective January 1, 2016, the enrollment fee for the Series 65 will increase to $165.
 For more information on the Series 65 exam, click here.

 Series 66 Exam

-Effective January 1, 2010, candidates must correctly answer at least 75 of the 100 questions in order to pass.
+Effective January 1, 2016, the enrollment fee for the Series 66 will increase to $155.
 For more information on the Series 66 exam, click here.